 In conjunction with this improved awareness, you need software that can be set with parameters that will alert you when a fault or failure is found as part of an audit.

-Software that’s been purpose built for FM can look up an SLA and automatically apply the relevant parameters – tasks will then be generated, appearing on users’ devices for resolution.
+Software that’s been purpose built for Facilities Management can look up an SLA and automatically apply the relevant parameters – tasks will then be generated, appearing on users’ devices for resolution.
 External teams can automatically be allocated tasks by phone or email and you can track and trace the whole process through to conclusion.

 PURPOSE BUILT FOR FACILITIES MANAGEMENT